 Abraham Lincoln (12 February 1809 – 15 April 185) was the sixteenth President of the United States.
 His tenure was from 1861 to 1865.
 We will see Abraham Lincoln Quotes about freedom, democracy, and leadership in this post.

-He was born into a poor family who did not have a good home to live in nor any means of getting the education for children.
+He was born into a poor family who did not have a good home to live in nor any means of getting an education for children.
 They used to seek books from different places and read at night in the light of the stove fire and get knowledge.

-He was a skilled politician as well as a book-lover, serious thinker and writer.
+He was a skilled politician as well as a book-lover, serious thinker, and writer.

 Check out these Abraham Lincoln Quotes.

 Famous Lincoln Quotes